baoqger/chrisbao/source/_posts/hystrix-circuit-breaker-part3.md

 ### Summary

 In this article, we talked about the `timeout` strategy which is the simplest one among all the strategies provided by `hystrix`.
-Some detailed Golang technique is reviewed as well to better understand the complex code logic.
+Some detailed Golang techniques are reviewed as well to have a better understand the complex code logic.

 In the next article let's see how to collect metrics in `hystrix` to realize the `error rate` strategy.